 Am I able to transfer previous college credits toward earning my degree?Students entering Adventist University of Health Sciences programs may transfer a certain number of credits from regionally accredited institutions.
 As part of the application process, a transfer credit evaluation will be performed on all previous college coursework.Back to Top

-What should I look for in a distance education degree program?The strongest distance education programs are those with proven track records.
+What should I look for in an online education degree program?The strongest online education programs are those with proven track records.
 They experience low student attrition rates, receive consistently high student satisfaction scores, and require minimal travel.
 The Adventist University of Health Sciences (formerly known as Florida Hospital College of Health Sciences) program has all of these important attributes.Back to Top

 How much does the program cost?Tuition is $395* per credit hour.
 There is also a per trimester $290 matriculation fee as well as a one-time $20 application fee.
 Easy access to affordable education helps us fulfill our goal of ensuring that every student who has the desire to further their education has the opportunity to do so.